Justice League: Warworld

-Justice League: Warworld is a 2023 American adult animated superhero film based on the DC Comics superhero team of the same name.
+Justice League: Warworld is a 2023 American adult animated superhero film based on the DC Comics superhero team of the same name created by Gardner Fox.
 Produced by DC Entertainment and Warner Bros.
 Animation and distributed by Warner Bros.
 Home Entertainment, it is the seventh film in the DC Animated Movie Universe's second phase, and the 53rd overall installment in the DC Universe Animated Original Movies line.

 The film is written by Jeremy Adams, Ernie Altbacker, and Josie Campbell and directed by Jeff Wamester.
 It stars Jensen Ackles, Darren Criss and Stana Katic.
-In the film, the Justice League unites together to liberate the gladiator world of Warworld.
+In the film, the Justice League unites together to liberate the gladiatorial world of Warworld.
 The film was released on home media and digital on July 25, 2023.
-A sequel, Justice League: Crisis on Infinite Earths, was released in 2024.
+A sequel titled Justice League: Crisis on Infinite Earths, a three-part superhero film trilogy based on Crisis on Infinite Earths crossover event, was released simultaneously in 2024.